ratwolfzero/hopalong_python/README.md

 Just-in-time (JIT) compilation is applied and supported by a low-complexity code structure.

-For details regarding two-pass algorithm, see [Two-Pass Approach](#two-pass-approach)
+For details regarding two-pass strategy, see [Two-Pass Approach](#two-pass-approach)

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)